Skip to main content

 1. Charon Overview

-This is the main dashboard that provides all the relavant details about the Charon node, for example - peer connectivity, duty completion, health of beacon node and downstream validator, etc. To open, navigate to charon-distributed-validator-node directory and open the following uri in the browser http://localhost:3000/d/d6qujIJVk/.
+This is the main dashboard that provides all the relevant details about the Charon node, for example - peer connectivity, duty completion, health of beacon node and downstream validator, etc. To open, navigate to charon-distributed-validator-node directory and open the following uri in the browser http://localhost:3000/d/d6qujIJVk/.

 2. Single Charon Node Dashboard (deprecated)